RazelRaz/Dynamic-Sliding-Tabs---JavaScript/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

-## Acknowledgments

-Special thanks to [Your Name](https://github.com/yourusername) for inspiration and guidance.

----

-Feel free to modify the content above to include any specific details about your project.
-Add the necessary links, images, and other information to make your README file informative and user-friendly.
-Good luck with your project!